Skip to content

 }

-Registering Your Form Modifier with Dependency Injection
+Registering a Form Modifier with Dependency Injection

 etc/frontend/di.xml